 Finding a good place near the Penken gondola is the challenge

 Two Mayrhofen hotels that do tick the “location” box are the rambling Hotel Strass, and its sister property the Sporthotel Strass, next door.
 They’re rated four star, and share good spa and pool area, but the decor is dated.
 The lobby and bar area can be a bit seedy too, because they’re so close to the full-throttle apres-ski scene at the Ice Bar and the Sports Bar.
 If you plan to get stuck into Mayrhofen’s nightlife, then you won’t care, but anyone looking for a more grown-up atmosphere should give it a wide berth.

-The only other hotel which is really close to the Penken gondola is the four-star Sporthotel Manni’s, which is about three minutes’ walk down the Hauptstrasse.
-It’s well kept, with decent food, nice public rooms and an outdoor (heated) panoramic pool on the roof: but if you’re going to be bothered by noise (from the shuttle buses during the day and revelers at night) make sure you get a room at the back of the hotel.
+Sporthotel Manni is well positioned on Mayrhofen’s high street for those wanting to be in the centre of things, and really close to the Penken gondola.
+It’s well kept, with decent food, nice public rooms and an outdoor (heated) panoramic pool on the roof: but if you’re going to be bothered by noise (from the shuttle buses during the day and revellers at night) make sure you get a room at the back of the hotel.